-Reading, writing, spelling, and arithmetic are the foundation upon which the tower of learning is built, and they will be given the highest priority in K-2.
+Reading, writing, spelling, and arithmetic are the foundation upon which the tower of learning is built, and they will be given the highest priority in Preschool-2nd grade.
 The basic skills, work habits, and attitudes formed in the primary years are of critical importance.

 Phonics and Reading

 Phonics is the system of letter-sound association taught to children for the purposes of learning to read and spell.
 Phonics is most effective when taught systematically, thoroughly, intensively, and in a logical and time-tested sequence.

 Phonics and spelling continue in 1st and 2nd grades.
 In 1st grade students continue to develop reading comprehension with whole books, which captivate and motivate children and are preferred over basal readers.

 A rich language experience, provided both at home and in school, is an important factor in reading success.
 Students memorize poems and Scripture and enjoy children’s classics read by teachers and parents during read-aloud time.